School Transition Programs: Effective and meaningful transition services are the product of careful planning.

 - Recreation and Leisure Activities – Sports and recreational activities, book club, art classes, field trips to sports and art events.

-- Post-Secondary Education - The Compass staff will assist in exploring Community Colleges, Vocational Technical Schools, and Universities.
+- Post-Secondary Education - Staff will assist in exploring Community Colleges, Vocational Technical Schools, and Universities.

-- Eligible students participating in Half Day Transition or Post Graduate/Gap Year programs may take advantage of TransitionCT's partnership with Sacred Heart University and earn college credits.
+- Eligible students may take advantage of TransitionCT's partnership with Sacred Heart University and earn college credits.
 College courses will be held at the SHU campus and TransitionCT staff will assist in acclimatizing to campus resources.
 (Library, learning center resources, etc.).

 Post Graduate/Gap Year Internship Programs

 The Internship Program is available for students who have completed their senior year of high school and want to explore and evaluate various career fields or academic programs to assist in decision making towards next steps in planning their futures.
-The 3 day a week program is vocationally based and components include: Career exploration, Prevocational Skills, Interview Preparedness/Resume, Community Work Experiences with a 1:1 Vocational Coach working towards independent employment, as well as Post Graduate Academic or Trade program exploration.
-The 5 day a week program incorporates the vocational aspects of the 3 day program and additionally offers a focused individualized life skills and/or college readiness component.
+The program is vocationally based and components include: Career exploration, Prevocational Skills, Interview Preparedness/Resume, Community Work Experiences with a 1:1 Vocational Coach working towards independent employment, as well as Post Graduate Academic or Trade program exploration along with individualized life skills and/or a college readiness component.

 Extended School Year (ESY):